Open-Source-Drilling-Community/drillbotics-guidelines/docs/competition/overview.md

 [:octicons-milestone-24: Timeline & Milestones](timeline.md){ .md-button .md-button--primary }
 [:octicons-law-24: Rules & Scoring](rules-scoring.md){ .md-button }

+!!! info "Prizes and recognition — updates in progress"
+    Prizes are being actively reworked and improved for this cycle.
+Beyond the SPE/IADC paper publication opportunity, we expect to include additional forms of recognition, subject to available budget.
+More updates to come.

 ## Governance and Scope

 - Competition goals and constraints